Danaroth83/jodefu/README.md

 The code is able to:
 - model an optical acquisition device based on color filter arrays (CFAs) and/or multiresolution sensors;
-- estimate an image datacube from their acquisition;
+- reconstruct an image datacube from their acquisition;
 - compare the results of the estimated products with respect to classical demosaicing and sharpening algorithms.

+data/output/

 ## Getting started